fossas/spectrometer/README.md

 #### Generating an API key

-To get started with integrating your project into FOSSA, you'll need to [generate an API key](TODO).
+To get started with integrating your project into FOSSA, you'll need to [generate an API key](https://docs.fossa.com/docs/api-reference).
 You'll get this API key from the FOSSA web application ([app.fossa.com](https://app.fossa.com)).
-You can follow the instructions [here](https://docs.fossa.com/docs/api-reference) to generate your API key.

 Once you have your API key: